 This allows us to represent security for both groups/spaces and makes it possible for us to do detailed reporting and planning for how permissions will be applied in the target environment.
 We have a default way to apply permissions to the target SharePoint sites but typically work with each migration customer to further define the rules for applying permissions.

 How do you migrate comments associated with all of the different content types in Jive?
-How are these comments stored in SP/O365?
+How are these comments stored in SP/M365?

-We capture all comments and retain the threaded relationship of comments in the database.
+We capture all comments and retain the threaded relationship of comments in our database.
 Comments are transformed (as described above) in the same way as content.

 Overall, the challenge is that SharePoint does not really support the rich commenting in the same way that Jive does… so we have to work with each migration customer to determine the best way to make comments useful/manageable.